 Transfer of Credit/Experience:

-In compliance with the Southern Association of Colleges and Schools and The University of Texas at Tyler undergraduate policies, credit earned at other regionally accredited colleges or universities may be transferred by students presenting official transcripts describing such credit.
+In compliance with the Southern Association of Colleges and Schools and The University of Texas at Tyler undergraduate policies, credit earned at other accredited colleges or universities may be transferred by students presenting official transcripts describing such credit.
 Courses are acceptable for transfer at the level at which these courses were classified by the institution granting the credit.
 Only courses in which a student has earned a grade equivalent of “C” or better will be acceptable for transfer.
 The course content must be equivalent to the course where transfer is being sought.
 Students should work with the education advisor to gain information about transfer of credit.
 Students seeking credit for other experiences should meet with the School Director for requirements.

 Withdrawing from Program:

 Withdrawing from the School of Education Educator Preparation Program is s a very important decision that has future implications at UT Tyler.
 You will need to speak with the undergraduate program coordinator, Ms. Cynthia Sherman, to discuss the consequences of withdrawing from the program.
 You may stop by her office at BEP 212E or send an email to schedule an appointment at firstname.lastname@example.org.
 If you have spoken with her, please complete this form.